dan64/cmnet2/README.md

 - **Sliding window memory management** : for long videos with thousands of reference frames, a configurable sliding window evicts the oldest references and loads new ones as the video progresses, keeping VRAM usage bounded.
 - **Adaptive VRAM management** : gradual memory pressure response: slides 70% of permanent memory when VRAM drops below 500 MB, full reset only as a last resort below 100 MB.
 - **DINOv2 + ResNet50 fusion backbone** : multi-scale key features are extracted by fusing DINOv2 ViT-S/14 semantic features with ResNet50 spatial features at 1/4, 1/8, and 1/16 scales.
 - **DINOv3 backbone (default, recommended)** : an alternative key-encoder backbone using a fully fine-tuned DINOv3 ViT-B/16 in place of the frozen DINOv2 ViT-S/14, trained end-to-end on the same reference-based colorization loss.
-Improves both PSNR and perceptual color accuracy (CIEDE2000) across a 131-clip validation set spanning DAVIS and archival B&W film footage, with a preliminary ~10% faster inference (see [Model Variants](#model-variants)).
+Improves both PSNR and perceptual color accuracy (CIEDE2000) across a 131-clip validation set spanning DAVIS and archival B&W film footage (see [Model Variants](#model-variants)).
 - **GPU-accelerated LAB→RGB conversion** : `lab2rgb` implemented with exact CIE formulas on GPU via PyTorch, replacing the CPU-bound skimage conversion (-14% total frame time).
 - **Chroma transfer pipeline** : optional input resize + YUV chroma transfer for a 3× speedup on full-resolution videos, with no perceptible quality loss.